AmethystCash/AutoSort/README.md

 1. A barcode scanner
 2. Machine vision

 ### The setup

 We're using a RaspberryPi to run our scripts.
 That part is located in our 3d-printed bin. (write more details here) (image of the design)

+### How does it work?

+Each frame we check if there's something in the bin, with either a sensor, a fuzzy search, or more machine vision.
+We then look for a barcode, if nothing is found we ask our Machine vision API to provide us that information.
+Then the bin opens one of its compartments for the rubbish to fall into.

+The barcode part is made possible by https://world.openfoodfacts.org/.
+The machine vision part by https://huggingface.co/yangy50/garbage-classification.

 ### How to get started?